francescmm/GitQlient/docs/index.md

 # <a name="quick-access-actions"></a>Quick access actions

 Once you have selected and opened our repo, the new view shows in first place a series of controls to manage the most used actions done in Git.
-This controls are organized horizontally as sqaured buttons as the following image shows:
+This controls are organized horizontally as squared buttons as the following image shows:

 ![GitQlient - Quick access actions (GitHub)](/GitQlient/assets/2_quick_access_actions.png "GitQlient - Quick access actions (GitHub)")